 Neglected cast iron can develop rust.
 While using cast iron cookware often is not a problem for most folks, keeping it in an easily accessible and visible place is insurance that you won’t forget it on your next trip.
 Plus, the more you use it, the more you will love it.

-Clean After Every Use
+Clean Cast Iron After Every Use

 Cleaning cast is very simple.
 Wash it thoroughly with hot water while it is still warm.
 Any food particles and grease will come off easily.

-Watch this video to learn how to clean cast iron by Lodge cast iron.
+Tip: Watch this video to learn how to clean cast iron by Lodge cast iron.
 Click here to shop Lodge cast iron at Bass Pro Shops.

-Never Use Soap
+Never Use Soap on Cast Iron

 Soaps will break down the cure on your cast iron ware—as will over cleaning.
 Never place it in the dishwasher.
 The continued water pressure can destroy your cure.

-Scour Tough Grime
+How to Scour Tough Grime on Cast Iron

 If your cast needs a thorough cleaning, use coarse salt, like Morton’s Kosher Salt.
 Use a paper towel to rub the salt around the pot to remove tough food particles.
 A stiff bristle brush will take care of most tough sticks.
 If you are still having problems, boil water in the pan before scrubbing.

-Dry Quickly and Thoroughly
+How to Dry Cast Iron Quickly and Thoroughly

 Wipe the pan completely dry after washing.
 Heat it on low temperature for a few minutes to open the pores of the iron.
 Then apply a thin layer of vegetable oil with a paper towel or soft cloth.